Employing Namespaces in TypeScript to encapsulate your data

 }

-The problem with this again is that we are becoming platform-dependent since the compiled JavaScript would need a module system at runtime as shown in the below output for the CommonJS module system.
+The problem with this again is that we are becoming platform-dependent since the compiled JavaScript would need a module system at runtime as shown in this output for the CommonJS module system.

 // a.js